 Vacuum to get rid of moths.
 Regular, vigorous vacuuming is essential for getting rid of moths.
 Even if you store foods and woolens correctly (bottom), moth larvae will feast and thrive on crumbs, pet and human hair, dead insects, lint, and other such rubbish.
 Besides reducing available food, the vacuum is great for catching adults and pulling hard-to-see moth larvae, eggs, and pupae from carpets, fabrics, and out-of-reach places.
 Using a machine with a HEPA filter and all the attachments at your disposal, get into important areas: underneath furniture, along walls and in corners, carpets and carpet perimeters, drapes, rugs, window sills, drawers, closets, shelving, cupboards, cracks, crevices…etc.

 Use extreme temperatures to get rid of moths on garments.
 Clothes moth larvae and eggs are easily destroyed with the use of a freezer.
 Place the infested item in a plastic bag, removing as much air as possible before sealing it inside.
 After four days, the merciless cold will have killed all moth eggs, larvae, and pupae.
 Just be sure to let the item warm up before taking it out of the plastic.
-The heat and agitation produced by ironing or machine drying an item will also destroy or dislodge eggs and larvae.
+The heat and agitation produced by ironing or machine drying an item will also destroy or dislodge eggs and larvae, destroying future moths.

 Keep humidity low to control moths.
 House moths thrive in humid conditions.
 If your home or room is at a relative humidity at or above 70% (which is as muggy as a fat man’s crotch on the 4th of July…I mean, c’mon), the moths will eat, reproduce, and develop at alarming rates.
 With the aid of a dehumidifier or air conditioner, bring the relative humidity down to 50% or lower.
 This will create an environment unfriendly to moths, hordes of other insect pests, and sweat stains.
 You can monitor humidity levels with a quality hygrometer – available at any hardware store.